-New Revolving Credit and Term Loan Agreement
+Revolving Credit and Term Loan Agreement

-On January 26, 2015, the Company entered into a new revolving credit and term loan agreement (the "credit agreement") with Bank of America, N.A., as Administrative Agent, and the other lenders from time to time party thereto (the "Lenders").
-The credit agreement has a scheduled maturity date of January 24, 2020.

-Pursuant to the credit agreement, the Lenders have committed to provide revolving advances up to an aggregate principal amount of \$1,200,000 at any one time outstanding.
-The Lenders have also provided a term loan in an aggregate principal amount of \$800,000.
+The Company has a revolving credit and term loan agreement (the "credit agreement") with Bank of America, N.A., as Administrative Agent, and the other lenders from time to time party thereto (the "Lenders").
+Pursuant to the credit agreement, the Lenders have committed to provide revolving advances up to an aggregate principal amount of \$1,200,000 at any one time outstanding (the "revolver").
+The Lenders have also provided a term loan in an aggregate principal amount of \$800,000 (the "term loan").
 The Company has the option to request increases in the aggregate commitments for revolving advances and one or more additional term loans, provided that the aggregate principal amount of commitments and term loans never exceeds \$2,300,000.
 For any such increase, the Company may ask one or more Lenders to increase their existing commitments or provide additional term loans and/or invite additional eligible lenders to become Lenders under the credit agreement.
-As part of the aggregate commitments under the facility, the credit agreement provides for letters of credit to be issued at the request of the Company in an aggregate amount not to exceed the lesser of \$35,000 and the aggregate commitments.
+As part of the aggregate commitments under the facility, the credit agreement provides for letters of credit to be issued at the request of the Company in an aggregate amount not to exceed \$250,000 and for swing line loans to be issued at the request of the Company in an aggregate amount not to exceed the lesser of \$35,000 and the aggregate commitments.
+As of December 31, 2015, \$800,000 under the term loan and \$390,000 under the revolver were outstanding under the credit agreement, exclusive of outstanding standby letters of credit of \$78,373.
+As of December 31, 2014, \$660,000 under the term loan and \$680,000 under the revolver were outstanding under the credit agreement, exclusive of outstanding standby letters of credit of \$73,031.
+The Company has \$4,136 of debt issuance costs related to the credit agreement recorded in Other assets, net in the Consolidated Balance Sheets at December 31, 2015, which are being amortized through the maturity date, or January 2020.